wow-rp-addons/LibRPMedia/README.md

 Returns the music name associated with the given numeric index inside the database, in the range of 1 through the result of `LibRPMedia:GetNumMusicFiles()`.
 Queries outside of this range will return `nil`.

 Music files may be associated with multiple names, however only one name will ever be returned by this function.
-The name returned by this function is not guaranteed to remain stable between updates to this library.
+The name returned by this function is not guaranteed to remain stable between upgrades to this library.

 ##### Usage